geobdl/SimonPascal/project_template-master/README.md

 ## Other

-Possible outlook:
-	* if there is a possibility of data sampling, it would be nice to test the model against empirical data
-	* influence of competitive sources like Netflix, streaming sites, ...
-	* investigation of less obvious parameters: susceptibility of audience (younger people vs older people, men vs women, ...), geographical influences, financial 													influences
-	* other types of pirated files like music, tv series, books, pornograpy, software or scientific articles could be modelled as well, and results can be compared
-	* movies don't always appear on torrent sites in the same way; often, bad quality version appear shortly after release in the cinema.
+Possible outlook: 1) If there is a possibility of data sampling, it would be nice to test the model against empirical data.
+2) Influence of competitive sources like Netflix, streaming sites, ...
+3) investigation of less obvious parameters: susceptibility of audience (younger people vs older people, men vs women, ...), geographical influences, financial influences, influences of law makers and policy.
+4) other types of pirated files like music, tv series, books, pornograpy, software or scientific articles could be modelled as well, and results can be compared.
+5) movies don't always appear on torrent sites in the same way; often, bad quality version appear shortly after release in the cinema.
 The best quality versions appear once the DVD/BluRay is released.
 Movies nominated for oscars usually get leaked in decent quality very 	early, sometimes before they are in cinemas.